At a Glance

 Some tips for your application 🫡

-Understand the Role: Make sure you fully understand the responsibilities and requirements of a Senior Children's Residential Support Worker.
-Highlight your relevant experience in support work with children and young people in your application.
+Understand the Role: Before applying, make sure you fully understand the responsibilities of a Senior Children's Residential Support Worker.
+Reflect on how your experiences align with the job description and be ready to articulate this in your application.

 How to prepare for a job interview at Witherslack Group